noahxyao/PA_goprogg/README.md

 * Integrate DB for faster processing, also being independent from Riot API limits
 * Reconnect PyCharm Remote to Github
 * Look into setting up virtualenv or Pipenv to get a cleaner requirements.txt
+* Color Coding for win or loss boxes, similar to leagueofgraphs
 * Add More interesting stats:
 	-KDA
 	-KP